What is the Martinsburg Center?

 - Foods other than snacks must be eaten in the student lounge common areas on the first floor.

 - Food delivery to the center is prohibited.
-Center special events must be coordinated through Jim Klein, center director; or Chelsea Barker, program assistant.
+Center special events must be coordinated through Jim Klein, center director.

 - Only NON-ALCOHOLIC BEVERAGES are permitted in the center.